 Internally, for vacant or occupied buildings (out of hours), motion detection alarms and video verified alarms can be utilised.

-Openings in vacant property can be secured with steel panels and keyless steel security doors.
+Openings in vacant property can be secured with steel panels and keyless metal security doors.

 Effective perimeter security comes in the form of concrete blocks and Heras Fencing, backed-up by 24/7 monitored CCTV or a video verified alarm system.